KingPhito/Website/content/android/2023-08-16-understanding-jetpack-compose-side-effects.md

 	}
 }
 ```
+This demonstrates how different effects can be used for similar goals, and how we might even be able to combine them to create custom effects.
 Instead of collecting the state as flow, we rely on the `SideEffect` to run `onUpdate` every recomposition.
-This one is very straightforward compared to the other effects.
-And we could easily pass values from our state To our update block to be used anywhere that our app needs.
+This one is very straightforward compared to the other effects., and we could easily pass values from our state to our update block to be used anywhere that our app needs.
 # Review
 To conclude, here are some key terms to remember to understand how the effects api can help you manage application state when working with Jetpack compose:
 - **Effect**: A composable function that doesn't emit UI, but instead triggers side effects that run after a composition.